Geekwizz/aws-dynamodb-migration/README.md

-# AWS DynamoDB Migration Practice Project
+# AWS DynamoDB Migration Project

-This repository serves as a practice project for migrating data to AWS DynamoDB.
+This repository serves as a project for migrating data to AWS DynamoDB.
 It includes Terraform configurations, migration scripts, and documentation to help facilitate the migration process.

 ## Project Overview
 This project demonstrates effective AWS migration strategies with focus on: